Free-Floating planet Mass Function from MOA-II 9-year survey towards the Galactic Bulge: Likelihood analysis of mass function

 \subsubsection{Likelihood for short timescale ($t_{\rm E} < 1$ day) events}

-We follow \citet{hog10} to utilize the posterior probability distribution of each event from MCMC to calculate the likelihood for the short timescale events, ${\cal L}_{\rm short}$.
-Given the output MCMC samples of posterior distributions for individual events by \citetalias{Koshimoto2023}, the likelihood is presented by
+We follow the importance sampling method used by \citet{hog10} to convert the the uninformative ``interim prior\rlap", $p_0 (\log t_{\rm E}, \log \theta_{\rm E})$ used for the the light curve MCMC for each event, to a probability distribution for event $i$, ${\cal G} (\log t_{{\rm E}, i}, \log \theta_{{\rm E}, i} ; \Gamma)$, that depends on the event rate for each mass function model, $\Gamma$.
+However, while \citet{hog10} characterized their calculation as a modification of the assumed prior, based on the data, this in not the case for our analysis.
+Instead, we are replacing $p_0$ with the probability distribution implied by our mass function model, using the importance sampling Monte Carlo integration method \citep{num_recipies}.
+We use the probability distribution for each event from its MCMC analysis to calculate the likelihood for the short timescale events, ${\cal L}_{\rm short}$.
+Given the output MCMC samples of posterior distributions for individual events by \citetalias{Koshimoto2023}, the likelihood is given by